 Clary sage oil is often touted as an effective method to induce labour naturally and enhance contractions once labour has started.
 The reality is that babies come precisely when they are ready.
-It has been shown that labour is triggered once the lungs of the baby are fully developed and release a protein that then triggers labour.
+Studies have shown that labour is triggered once the baby’s lungs are fully developed.
+They then release a protein that triggers labour.

-It also has a host of other benefical properties for people outside of pregnancy, but for the purposes of this article I just want to focus on its use after 37 weeks of pregnancy and in labour.
+It also has a host of other benefical properties as varying as an antidepressant, aphrodisiac, deodorant and euphoric for people outside of pregnancy.
+For the purposes of this article, I just want to focus on its use after 37 weeks of pregnancy and in labour.

-All essential oils prepared by a reputable source are safe to use providing you adhere to the following guidelines of things to AVOID.
+All essential oils prepared by a reputable source are safe to use providing you stick to these guidelines.

 - Do NOT use clary sage oil before 37 weeks of pregnancy.
 It has a stimulating effect on the uterus and so it should be avoided until you are at term or later.
 For most women it is probably not appropriate to use clary sage before your due date.

 - Do NOT use clary sage oil directly onto the skin as it is very intensive – in some cases up to 100 times stronger than it’s original source – and can cause burning and skin damage.

 - Do NOT ingest clary sage oil, it is poisonous, so keep it out of reach of children.

 - Do NOT get it on your mucous membranes (such as eyes or lips) as it can cause irritation or burning, even in a diluted form.

 - Do NOT mix clary sage with any other essential oils or products unless you have consulted a qualified aromatherapist.
 It can react with other oils and have unintended results.